RomanCLV/MathEvaluator/README.md

 ## Factorial (!)

-We allow the user to decide what to do in the case of an `invalid domain` factorial operation (eg: 5.25!, (-0.5)!, (-1)!)) thanks to the static property `MathEvaluator.UseGammaFunctionForNonNaturalIntegerFactorial`, by default set to `true`.
+We allow the user to decide what to do in the case of an `invalid domain` factorial operation (eg: 5.25!, (-0.5)!, (-1)!)) thanks to the static property `MathEvaluator.Parameters.UseGammaFunctionForNonNaturalIntegerFactorial`, by default set to `true`.
 In the case of this property is equal to `true` and that a such operation is applying, it will use the Gamma (Γ) function (since x! = Γ(x+1)).